redada-git/redteam-training/README.md

 # redteam-training
-from zero to read team
+from zero to red team